BEAVER: An Efficient Deterministic LLM Verifier: Soundness Proofs

 A critical factor in practical runtime is the repeated invocation of the semantic constraint.
 At each frontier expansion, when we expand an incomplete sequence $\seq s$, we must evaluate $\Phi(\seq s\dot t)$ for every token $t \in V$ to determine which continuations remain constraint-satisfying (Line 6 of Algorithm \ref{alg:1}), taking $O(C_{\Phi})$.
-For lightweight constraints such as pattern matching or grammar membership (where $C_{\Phi}$ is small), this overhead remains manageable.
-However, for expensive semantic constraints involving external reasoning, the cumulative cost of constraint checking can become substantial.
-Potential optimizations include caching constraint results for shared prefixes, incremental constraint evaluation that exploits the structure of prefix-closed constraints, and batch evaluation of multiple candidate continuations.
-We leave these optimizations for future work.